daddykev/stardust-dsp/README.md

 - **Complete Catalog** - Auto-enriched music catalog with search, browse, and recommendations
 - **DSR Reporting** - Automated Digital Sales Reporting with usage tracking and royalty calculations
 - **White-Label Ready** - Fully customizable UI, branding, and features for any market
-- **Test Environment** - Perfect for labels to test their DDEX Distro deployments
+- **Test Environment** - Perfect for labels to test their Stardust Distro deployments

 ### 🎯 Platform Features